CCrypto/ccvpn2/README.md

 Getting Started
 ---------------

-It only works with PostgreSQL for now, because of the BYTEA field used for passwords.
+It only works with PostgreSQL for now, because of the INET type.

 ```bash
     git clone https://github.com/CCrypto/ccvpn.git